-This monster cookie dough cheeseball is a delicious peanut butter dessert dip with the same great taste of monster cookies.
-Perfect served with pretzels, graham crackers, and other cookies!
+Monster cookie dough dip cheeseball is a delicious peanut butter dessert dip that tastes like monster peanut butter cookies and peanut butter cookie dough.
+Its perfect served with pretzels, graham crackers, and other cookies!

 You know what’s funny, I’ve actually only made “monster cookies” once or twice, but I love the combination of flavors that comes together with the peanut butter, oats, m&ms and chocolate chips.
 This delicious monster cookie dough dip is loaded with those same ingredients for the same great taste!